arvind5588/add-project-to-github-repository/README.md

 # add-project-to-github-repository

-#Adding an existing project to GitHub using the command line
+#How to add an existing project to GitHub using the command line

-Simple steps to add existing project to Github.
+Simple steps to add existing projects to Github.

 ## 1. Create a new repository on GitHub.
 In Terminal, change the current working directory to your local project.